Normal blood sugar level

 What is a high random glucose level?

-Often the diabetes sugar levels is set and the concept of normal is defined.
+Often the diabetes sugar levels are set and the concept of normal is defined.
 Random glucose means the reading on the blood glucose monitor at any non-specific point in the day.
-Any reading above the level of 150mg/dL might be considered high.
-While people may have varied definitions of what they may call ‘high’ this number could be set as a baseline limit.
-A reading of 150 or even 160 may not require a correction dose.
-However, once the sugar levels move upwards and the readings go above, that is when action might be needed.
+Any reading above the level of 200 mg/dL (11.1 mmol/L) is considered high and may indicate diabetes.
+While people may have varied definitions of what they call ‘high,’ this threshold is the clinically recognized limit.
+Readings between 150–180 mg/dL can be elevated but usually do not require an immediate correction dose.
+Another important factor to consider is why the random glucose is high.
+In case of ongoing stress, recent consumption of something sweet, improper injection of insulin, etc., it is important to identify the cause and take appropriate action.

 What is the maximum limit of random blood sugar?